 (Ref: Attachment, Developmental Trauma, and Executive Functioning Difficulties in the School Setting.
 Marion Allen.
 Family Futures).

 - Emotional Control-.
 How to regulate emotions.
-Even though ALL children are learning this capacity) some children struggle more.
-Their internal emotional state can frequently shift resulting, in angry, distressed, or over-excitable behaviour.
+Even though ALL children are learning in this capacity) some children struggle more.
+Their internal emotional state can frequently shift, resulting in angry, distressed, or over-excitable behaviour.

-- Working Memory-It’s the ability to hold on to new information in order to complete a task.
-Working memory allows us to hold information without losing track of what we’re doing.
-For example, cooking and following a recipe.
+- Working Memory-It’s the ability to hold on to new information to complete a task.
+Working memory allows us to hold information without losing track of what we’re doing—for example, cooking and following a recipe.

-- Plan and organise- This relates to the ability to implement, plan, set, and thereupon work through the steps to achieve the goal.
-Many teenagers struggle to start a task or what we might need to bring to class.
+- Plan and organise– This relates to the ability to implement, plan, set, and work through the steps to achieve the goal.
+Many teenagers struggle to start a task or what they might need to bring to class.

-- Self Reflection/monitor.
-This is the ability to look and notice behaviour as others do, In addition, the effect it might have on another person.
+- Self Reflection/monitor– This is the ability to look and notice behaviour as others do and its effect on another person.
 This also includes checking and monitoring work.
-Many children I’ve worked with really struggle with why their work wasn’t given a good mark and often see life through the lens of being unjust and unfairly treated.
+Many children I’ve worked with struggle with why their work wasn’t given a good mark, and often see life through the lens of being unjust and unfairly treated.

 This is always a difficult question.
 Each child’s brain develops at different rates.
 A three-year-old is going to have less capacity to manage than a 7-year-old.
-All children present with emotional dysregulation at times and this is perfectly normal.
-You need to consider whether it is developmentally appropriate.
+All children present with emotional dysregulation at times, which is perfectly normal.
+It would help if you considered whether it is developmentally appropriate.
 Here is a guideline: